We have acquired a number of property assets across a range of sectors as part of our investment programme.

-It is expected that the tenant will take occupation in the second quarter of 2022/23.
+It is expected that the tenant will take occupation in 2023.

 Little Canfield Business Park

 In November 2020 we acquired the former Winfresh Factory at Little Canfield, primarily as a new single waste depot.
-The site has a significant area of both building and land that will be let to tenant(s) once the conversion is complete.
+The site has a significant area of both building and land that is let to tenants.

-We are committed to investing in Chesterford Research Park.
-We want to see the existing tenants expand and grow on the park and for the park to attract new tenants from a diverse range of research activities.
-Chesterford Research Park is within the district boundary and investing helps to sustain existing employment, introduce new employment opportunities and generate additional Business Rates.
+We are committed to investing in Chesterford Research Park and changes to the Prudential Code do not stop it from doing so.
+We are keen to see existing tenants expand and grow on the Park and for the Park to attract new tenants from a diverse range of research activities.
+The Park is within the district boundary and investing helps to sustain existing employment, introduce new employment opportunities, and generate additional business rates.